Holy Week Ceremonies and the Easter Triduum in Mitchelstown Parish

 leaflets available at the Churches)

 On behalf of Canon O’Leary, Fr.
-Greene and myself, we want to thank you, for all
+Burke and myself, we want to thank you, for all the

-the efforts you make to keep your family close to Jesus.
-May He bless you and your
+efforts you make to keep your family close to Jesus.
+May He bless you and your family

-family this Easter, as we celebrate His resurrection from the dead.
-Our thoughts
+this Easter, as we celebrate His resurrection from the dead.
+The time for the election

 Divine Mercy Novena begins on Good Friday and finishes on the 2nd Sunday of Easter.